 - Advice and information

 (a) Short periods of tutor/demonstrator work require limited advertising, e.g. through Student Job Search or Department notice boards but not the media.
 As a minimum an application form should be completed and a CV provided.
 Appointees must be legally entitled to work in New Zealand.
 This must be made clear to all prospective tutors/demonstrators and be included in advertising or additional information.

 (b) The selection process should be straightforward and fair with the criteria based on merit.
 Every effort should be made to give an equal distribution of employment/research training opportunities to the PhD and MA students within the department or in related disciplines, recently completed postgraduates or those who have submitted and are awaiting results.
 A special case needs to be made for employing 4th year Honours students as tutors.

 (c) Close relatives and close friends of staff members in the department or section concerned cannot be considered for appointments that have not been advertised.
 If a close relative or friend of a staff member is being considered, the Head of Department should be advised and the staff member should not be involved in the selection or supervision of the appointee.
 Please consult Human Resources if further information is needed.

 All staff must be employed using the appropriate standard University of Otago Employment Agreement for Tutors and Demonstrators.
-There are two Individual Employment Agreements for Tutors and Demonstrators which are available here.
+All applications and offers are to be made electronically through the CASPER system.

 (a) Rates of Pay